chrisharryk/task-buddy/README.md

 A MERN stack application for managing your tasks/to-do lists powered by JWTs for secure auth.

 ## Live Demo
 Check out the deployed app [here](https://task-buddy-ee2n.onrender.com)

+Render has to cold boot the server after long hours of inactivity so it'll take a min for the apis to run

 ## Features
 **Authentication**: Secure login and registration (JWT-based).